LukeGrahamLandry/franca/devlog.md

 - convert abi8.ssa generation script
   - use `...` in printf calls (qbe updated the generated file but not the script).
   - test.fr needs to allow split sections because only part of the driver is generated.
+- easy wrapper for collect_directory_ordered when you want it sorted so results are consistant accross os (which is always what i want)
+- the lastest scc doesn't build but also i don't need that i need the one from 2017-02-23.
+  - 4a695da3a6e31f002608accb745d4369fe7f0eaa reproduces strcmp.ssa but not strspn.ssa
+  - 7599d1a808bd0b604b7e5cde5a84342cf868509e has something real fucked up where `cd $pwd` is becoming `cd wd`, if i randomly change it until it builds, same result as other commit.
+  - but the structure is the same, just the id numbers change which i don't really care about.
+- EXPERIMENT_LESS_DIRECT_CALLS im suspicious that most of my random failures started when i got rid of that. i would believe that im still messing up the clearcache somewhere. doesn't explain everything because i have problems on amd64 too.
+- give correct error instead of crash when you have an overload set somewhere with the same name as a constant.

 ## (Jul 23)